TheOdinProject/curriculum/web_development_101/installations/project_your_first_rails_app.md

 heroku run rails db:migrate
 ~~~

-You might see some strange output, as long as you do not have an error, you have successfully deployed a rails application!
+You might see some strange output, but as long as you do not have an error, you have successfully deployed a Rails application!

-If you have an error, come to our [chat room](https://discord.gg/5v6s6rs), and ask for help, be sure to include the entire output from your terminal.
+If you have an error, come to our [chat room](https://discord.gg/5v6s6rs), and ask for help.
+Be sure to include the entire output from your terminal when you ask your question.

-#### Step 4.9: Visit your new application
+#### Step 4.9: Visit Your New Application

-Now It's time to see your app on the web!
-If you are not using WSL, to quickly open it, type:
+It's time to see your app on the web!
+If you are not using WSL, to quickly open your app, type

 ~~~bash
 heroku open